Complex and Adaptive Dynamical Systems: A Primer: Dissipation and Adaption

-The system takes-up energy for $a<1$ and the amplitude $a$ increases until the saturation limit $a\to1$, the conserving point.
-For $a>1$ the system dissipates energy to the environment and the amplitude $a$ decreases, approaching unity for $t\to\infty$, just as we discussed in connection to Eq.\ (\ref{chaos_dot_r}).
+in phase-magnitude representation $A(t)=a(t)e^{i\phi(t)}$, or The system takes up energy for $a<1$ and the amplitude $a$ increases until the saturation limit $a\to1$, the conserving point.
+For $a>1$ the system dissipates energy to the environment and the amplitude $a$ decreases, approaching unity for $t\to\infty$, just as we discussed in connection {with} Eq.~(\ref{chaos_dot_r}).

-The solution $x(t)\approx 2\,a\cos(t)$, compare Eqs.\ (\ref{chaos_van_der_pol_ansatz}) and (\ref{chaos_solvability_condition_phase_magnitude}), of the van der Pol equations constitutes therefore an amplitude-regulated oscillation, as illustrated in Fig.\ \ref{chaos1_fig_vanDerPol_x_t}.
-This behavior was the technical reason for historically developing control systems which are described by the van der Pol equation (\ref{chaos_van_der_pol}).
+The solution $x(t)\approx 2\,a\cos(t)$, compare\enlargethispage*{-1pt} Eqs.~(\ref{chaos_van_der_pol_ansatz}) and (\ref{chaos_solvability_condition_phase_magnitude}), of the van der Pol equations {therefore constitutes} an amplitude-regulated oscillation, as illustrated in Fig.~\ref{chaos1_fig_vanDerPol_x_t}.
+This behavior was the technical reason for {historical development of the} control systems {that} are described by the van der Pol equation (\ref{chaos_van_der_pol}).